What are workspace roles?

 Permissions provide access to documents and data, such as a specific document or section.

 So, to set the overall access in a workspace, assign the role needed for feature access and set permissions based on the file or document.

-Can you assign multiple roles?
+Can you have multiple roles?

 What roles are available?